bitcoin-core/btcdeb/doc/tapscript-example.md

 btcdeb> tf tagged-hash TapLeaf c0 prefix_compact_size(a8206c60f404f8167a38fc70eaf8aa17ac351023bef86bcb9d1086a19afe95bd533388204edfcf9dfe6c0b5c83d1ab3f78d1b39a46ebac6798e08e19761f5ed89ec83c10ac)
 632c8632b4f29c6291416e23135cf78ecb82e525788ea5ed6483e3c6ce943b42
 # ↑ this is the commitment hash for script 2, and this is provided if we want to spend script 1
-# *** NOTE: c814... is greater than 632c..., so we have to swap the hashes when we put them into the branch in the next step
+# *** NOTE: c814... is greater than 632c..., so we have to swap the hashes when we put them into the
+#           branch in the next step
 btcdeb> tf tagged-hash TapBranch 632c8632b4f29c6291416e23135cf78ecb82e525788ea5ed6483e3c6ce943b42 c81451874bd9ebd4b6fd4bba1f84cdfb533c532365d22a0a702205ff658b17c9
 41646f8c1fe2a96ddad7f5471bc4fee7da98794ef8c45a4f4fc6a559d60c9f6b
-# ↑ this is the root of our merkle tree, before we do the tweak; NOTE: because script 1 hash > script 2 hash,
+# ↑ this is the root of our merkle tree, before we do the tweak
-#   we swapped the
 btcdeb tf tagged-hash TapTweak 5bf08d58a430f8c222bffaf9127249c5cdff70a2d68b2b45637eb662b6b88eb5 41646f8c1fe2a96ddad7f5471bc4fee7da98794ef8c45a4f4fc6a559d60c9f6b
 0b0e6981ce6cac74d055d0e4c25e5b4455a083b3217761327867f26460e0a776
-# ↑ this is the tweak; we now need to tweak our pubkey (note: the tweak is actually multiplied by the generator to generate a point that is added to the pubkey; this is done under the hood by the secp256k1 library, but is worth noting)
+# ↑ this is the tweak; we now need to tweak our pubkey (note: the tweak is actually multiplied by the
+#   generator to generate a point that is added to the pubkey; this is done under the hood by the
+#   secp256k1 library, but is worth noting; you should not do this yourself)
 btcdeb> tf taproot-tweak-pubkey 5bf08d58a430f8c222bffaf9127249c5cdff70a2d68b2b45637eb662b6b88eb5 0b0e6981ce6cac74d055d0e4c25e5b4455a083b3217761327867f26460e0a776
 non-standard warning: btcdeb serializes pubkey tweaks as (negated)(pubkey), i.e. pubkeys are 00<32 bytes> for non-negated and 01<32 bytes> for negated
 0196f4011191d236826a07b98929802aa3b7b7e32cea86aca4f82ce89fa34fdcd4